How to Use Social Media to Find Your Dream Home

 There are real estate magazines and fliers, listings and photos and of course, the MLS, but more and more real estate agents are turning to social media to get the details of their listings out there.
 If you want to see the up close and personal side of a city, neighborhood or home, consider tracking down the real estate agents who use social media best.

-Tacoma real estate agent, Marguerite Giguere, advertisers herself and her skydiving passion on her blog.
+Tacoma real estate agent, Marguerite Giguere, advertises herself and her skydiving passion on her blog.
 She and fellow real estate agent, Anne Jones, have separate websites, but share videos and photos they have had professionally taken.
 They combine a series of personality packed videos of Tacoma, Washington with more detailed information about the homes.
 The two were also recently featured in a Homes.com webinar about how they started utilizing social media.

 “I believe it is incredibly key as a real estate agent to be a local expert on not just houses but the market you work in.
 With today’s marketplace and social media there is so much more value that can be given to consumers from a real estate agent’s standpoint,” he said.